 Regina Scott started writing novels in the third grade.
 Thankfully for literature as we know it, she didn't actually sell her first Regency romance novel until she had learned a bit more about writing such as vocabulary, sentence structure, and plot.
 After numerous short stories and articles in magazines and trade journals, she got serious about her novel writing.
 The Regency romance The Unflappable Miss Fairchild was her first novel to be published (March 1998).
 In 2011, she was delighted to move into Christian romance with the publication of The Irresistible Earl.
+October 2019 marked her debut for prestigious publisher Revell.
 Her novels have been translated into Dutch, German, Italian, and Portuguese; and a large number have been issued in hardcover, large print editions.

 Regina Scott has learned to fence, driven four-in-hand, dressed as a Regency dandy, and sailed on a tall ship, all in the name of research, of course.
 Her extensive historical, fantasy, and science fiction costume collection takes up the entire closet in her office.

 She has been featured a number of places including the following:

 - Write Now Workshop Podcast with Kitty Bucholtz

 - Historical Fiction: Unpacked, with Alison Treat for Nothing Short of Wondrous and for A View Most Glorious

 - Behind Today's Books with Dottie Barnes

 - The Poisoned Pen Podcast on Nothing Short of Wonderous and her love of Regency romances

 - The Poisoned Pen Podcast on A View Most Glorious